OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/learningresources/Forms_General_Information.md

 In forms many different [question types](../learningresources/Form_editor_Questionnaire_editor.md) like rubric, single selection, multiple selection, text input and file upload are available.
 Each form consists of a page with one or more questions or elements.
 Branching is also possible via [Question rules](Question_rules.md).

-!!! warning "Attention"

-    The predecessor of the learning resource Form was the learning resource Questionnaire (QTI 1.2).

-    The support of the old QTI 1.2 questionnaires was terminated with OpenOlat 15.
-You have to create and configure a new learning resource ["Form"](../forms/Three_Steps_to_your_Form.md).